elewa-academy/Fundamentals/docs/10-human-centered-design/design-cycle-template.md

 Create a mock-up of the "finished portfolio".
 This will be a more detailed mock-up than you used for wireframes or your first round of ideation.
 It will include color, images, and finished text.

-You are encouraged to use Mobirise to build the portfolio.
+Feel free to use your portfolio as a template, or even to build with Mobirise.
 The focus of this project is your partner, not programming.

 If you did a good job, your partner will want you to replace theirs for this new one!